The Accommodation Recognition Payment

 What is the Accommodation Recognition Payment?

-The Accommodation Recognition Payment (ARP) is an €800 monthly, tax-free payment from the government to thank those who provide accommodation in private homes or properties to people arriving from Ukraine under the EU Temporary Protection Directive.
-Read all about it here.
+The Accommodation Recognition Payment (ARP) is a €600 monthly, tax-free payment from the government to thank those who provide accommodation in private homes or properties to people arriving from Ukraine under the EU Temporary Protection Directive.
+While the scheme has been extended until March 31st 2027 at the rate of €600 per month, Government Ministers referenced that they would 'consider' a reduction of the payment to €400 per month later in the year (possibly June or July 2026).
+You can read all about it here.

 How to Apply for ARP